Rafa-Rocha/arrowhead-intercloud-rest-demo/README.md

 If this is your first time setting up an Arrowhead cloud, you should first check out Arrowhead's repository (https://github.com/arrowhead-f/core-java) for the tutorial on building and running the Arrowhead services.

-For this demo, you should use two PCs, one for each cloud.
-Next, build and run the two clouds on each PC and import the corresponding SQL schema (located in _database-schemas_) for each cloud's database.
+For this demo, while you could technically run everything one one machine, it is recommended to use at least two machines, one for each cloud.
+Next, build the two clouds on each machine, import the corresponding SQL schema (located in _database-schemas_) for each cloud's database, and then run the two clouds.

 Then, for both clouds' database, on the table "arrowhead_cloud":
  * Change the address "_192.168.60.22_" with your Cloud 1 address.
  * Change the address "_192.168.60.62_" with your Cloud 2 address.

-Next, edit the corresponding _default.conf_ file of the Consumer and Provider and change the IP of each Arrowhead service to the correct one.
+Next, open the corresponding _default.conf_ file of the Consumer and Provider projects and change the IP of each Arrowhead service to each cloud's equivalent.
 Lastly, run the Provider first and the Consumer second.